adamnbowen/php-utility/README.markdown

 ================
 Sanitize.php
 ------------
-Currently, I've only got one class in here—Sanitize.php.
 Just as the name suggests, this class is for sanitizing things that you stick into it---it started out as a humble `$_POST` handler, but then I realized that because of the goodness of Dependency Injection, it was much more useful than that.
 So it'll clean up any array or object you like, and allow you to access the keys of said array or object like so:

 ```php
 <?php